ghaida79/Final-Project/README.md

 # Final-Project
 ## Online Retail Data Analysis

-In this notebook, I will use a transnational data set that contains all the transactions occurring between 01-12-2010 and 09-12-2011 for a UK-based and registered non-store online retail.
+In this notebook, I will use a transnational [dataset](https://www.kaggle.com/carrie1/ecommerce-data) that contains all the transactions occurring between 01-12-2010 and 09-12-2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.

 I am going to:
 1. Explore, clean, and prepare the data using EDA